helmuthdu/automate-frontend-workflow/README.md

 In a world where robots have not yet taken our place, we still have to deal with repetitive tasks.
 We are constantly trying to find the easiest and laziest way to accomplish something, some people call it efficiency.
 By letting the machine do the tedious part, it could give us more time to work or spend on interesting stuff.

+An automated frontend workflow is a set of processes and tools that are used to manage and streamline the development of a website or application.
+This typically involves tasks such as code linting (e.g. [Prettier](http://prettier.io), [ESLint](http://eslint.org)), building, testing (e.g. [Jest](https://jestjs.io)), and deployment, and is designed to make it easier for developers to work on the front end without having to worry about these details.
+Automated frontend workflows can be created using a variety of tools, such as build tools (e.g. [Webpack](https://webpack.js.org), [Vite](https://vitejs.dev)), and continuous integration platforms (e.g. [Jenkins](https://www.jenkins.io), [GitHub Actions](https://docs.github.com/en/actions)).

-In short, **automation for software development means reducing complexity** to something that anyone could use or understand.
+In short, **automation for software development means reducing complexity** to something that anyone could use and understand.

-During the development, there are also repetitive tasks that require manual intervention.
-It's not just coding, there are other steps such as code/performance analysis, testing, build, and deployment, to name a few, and they can become a dull process, especially when you have to trigger or do them manually.

-The tooling used as part of the front-end development process ensures everything is working or is done as expected.
-Besides the bundler, other common examples are [ESLint](http://eslint.org) (linter), [Prettier](http://prettier.io) (formatter), [Jest](https://jestjs.io) (testing), and [Cypress](https://www.cypress.io) (e2e).

 > If you are interested in learning about these tools you can check my other article about [Testing in JavaScript](https://dev.to/helmuthdu/spaceships-and-testing-in-javascript-5b3h)

-In this article, you will learn how to create, add and automate common front-end tools within your workflow.
+In this article, you will learn how to create, add and automate common frontend tools within your workflow.

 1. [Project](#project)
    1. [Setup](#setup)